 Have a costume for Halloween yet?
 A new tool shows you what others are thinking about

-FRESNO, Calif. — We’re several weeks away from Halloween, and you might already be thinking about your costume.
+FRESNO, CA — We’re several weeks away from Halloween, and you might already be thinking about your costume.

 A new tool shared by Google is already predicting some of the popular ones you might see this year.